-On February 20, 2009, a letter was sent by postal mail or electronic mail to the USEPA, and individuals and/or organizations on the mailing list that is maintained by the Georgia Environmental Protection Division (GA EPD) for notifying interested parties regarding proposed Rules pertaining to water issues.
-This letter stated that the GA EPD was gathering water quality data and information to be used in the development of Georgia's draft 2010 305(b)/303(d) List of Waters.
-Any comments, data, or other information were requested to be submitted by June 30, 2009.
+On January 28, 2011, a letter was sent by postal mail or electronic mail to the USEPA, and individuals and/or organizations on the mailing list that is maintained by the Georgia Environmental Protection Division (GA EPD) for notifying interested parties regarding proposed Rules pertaining to water issues.
+This letter stated that the GA EPD was gathering water quality data and information to be used in the development of Georgia's draft 2012 305(b)/303(d) List of Waters.
+Any comments, data, or other information were requested to be submitted by June 30, 2011.
 The letter included a link to a document on GA EPD's website that provides information as to the requirements for the submission and acceptance of water quality data for GA EPD's use in 305(b)/303(d) listing assessments.
-A copy of the notification letter was also included on GA EPD's 305b/303d webpage and EPD's "What's New" webpage on March 10, 2009.
+A copy of the notification letter was also included on GA EPD's 305b/303d webpage and EPD's "What's New" webpage.